 Sangha and precept practice

 To my way of thinking, this is perhaps one of the most important aspects of a sesshin.
-Our Sangha is not just our fellow sitters.
-It extends to all beings, which are of course nothing other than our true-self.
+Sangha is not just a word-substitution for our fellow sitters.
+Sangha extends to “all-beings”, which is of course nothing other than our true-self.